guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

       # ...
     ```

-    The key here is `VocabGenerator`, which is not the module name, but its key in the required modules dictionary.
+    The key here is `VocabGenerator`, which is not the component name, but its key in the required modules dictionary.

     > Note: if no `key` is specified, the `name` is used as key.

-## Use module key to run this module locally
+## Use component key to run this component locally

 1. Use the `use_local` command with that key.
 You can either add it to the command line:

     ```powershell
-    python pipelines/reference/baseline.py --config-dir ./conf --config-name experiments/modelX module_loader.use_local="VocabGenerator"
+    python pipelines/experiments/demograph_eyesoff.py --config-dir pipelines/config --config-name experiments/demograph_eyesoff_modelX module_loader.use_local="VocabGenerator"
     ```

     Or you can write it in your configuration file: